Unity-Technologies/com.unity.multiplayer.docs/docs/learn/listenserverhostarchitecture.md

 Considerations:

 * It has risks.
-By opening ports, you are creating direct lines for hackers and malware attacks to your system.
-You should always close the ports after every session.
+By opening ports, you create direct pathways for hackers and malware attacks to access your system.
 * The host must manually open the ports on their router, and this requires some technical knowledge the average user may not have.
 * The host may not always have access to their router and would not be able to open a port.
 For example, the host may be using a mobile device, a corporate network, or public WiFi.